Visit our latest live Events and Webinars with experts and get all your questions answered

 When to speak to a mortgage broker

-The best time to speak to a mortgage broker?
-Before you even start browsing properties online.
+You should speak to a mortgage broker before you even start browsing properties online.

 That first conversation will help you set a realistic budget and understand what kind of loan you’re eligible for.
 Plus, having a Decision in Principle ready makes you more attractive to estate agents and sellers – showing them you’re a serious buyer.